bademiya21/Extended-Histogram-of-Gradients/C/ExHoG-APCA-Mahalanobis/README.md

 	Blitz   - version 0.9 tested (installed from source as no RPM's are currently available) OpenCV  - version 2.2.0 tested (newer versions NOT tested - no guarantee these codes will work with versions after 2.2.0)

-Then unpack the learcode.tar.gz file, change to it top level directory and run ./configure.
+Then unzip the ExHoG-APCA-Malanobis.zip, change to it top level directory and run ./configure.
 If the libraries were installed in nonstandard places you can tell configure where to find them using, e.g.